Diary of a Wimpy Kid (2010 film)

 Diary of a Wimpy Kid is a 2010 American comedy film directed by Thor Freudenthal and based on Jeff Kinney's 2007 book of the same name.
-The film stars Zachary Gordon and Robert Capron.
-Devon Bostick, Rachael Harris, Steve Zahn, and Chloë Grace Moretz also have prominent roles.
-It is the first installment in the Diary of a Wimpy Kid film series. and was followed by three sequels, Diary of a Wimpy Kid: Rodrick Rules (2011), Diary of a Wimpy Kid: Dog Days (2012), and Diary of a Wimpy Kid: The Long Haul (2017).
+The film stars Zachary Gordon, Robert Capron, Devon Bostick, Rachael Harris, Steve Zahn, and Chloë Grace Moretz.

-20th Century Fox released the film theatrically in the US on March 19, 2010.
-The film earned $75.7 million on a $15 million budget and was followed by three sequels: Diary of a Wimpy Kid: Rodrick Rules (2011), Diary of a Wimpy Kid: Dog Days (2012), and Diary of a Wimpy Kid: The Long Haul (2017).
-An animated reboot was released to Disney+ in 2021 titled Diary of a Wimpy Kid.
+20th Century Fox released the film theatrically in the United States on March 19, 2010, receiving mixed reviews from critics and grossing $76 million worldwide against a $15 million budget.

+The film spawned a film franchise and was followed by three sequels: Rodrick Rules (2011), Dog Days (2012), and The Long Haul (2017).
+An animated reboot of the same name was released in 2021, which was followed by two sequels of its own: a second adaptation of Rodrick Rules (2022) and Diary of a Wimpy Kid Christmas: Cabin Fever (2023).
+A book detailing the film's creation process, titled The Wimpy Kid Movie Diary, was released on March 16, 2010.